Jausmy/Loan-Dashboard/README.md

-# Loan Risk Factors Dashboard
+# Data Portfolio: Loan Risk Factors Dashboard

 ## Overview
 This report presents a comprehensive analysis of loan approval trends and associated risk factors.
 By examining historical loan application data, we aim to identify key trends in applicant demographics, financial profiles, and risk scores, and provide insights to optimize loan approval processes and mitigate potential financial risks.